kylos1/Tiny_MachineLearning/README.md

 # Tiny_MachineLearning
-Starter code for CNN for image classification, keyspotting, visual wake words and anomaly detection in the context of Machine Learning for Embedded devices (TinyML)
+Starter code for CNN for image classification, keyspotting, visual wake words and anomaly detection in the context of Machine Learning for Embedded Devices (TinyML)